cjzo/JackOfAllTrades/README.md

 gradcam.ipynb extracts and applies an overlay for explainability purposes on the images

-My .pth model weights are too large to be uploaded to github.
+The .pth model weights are too large to be uploaded to github.